 Van Leeuwenhoek began sharing his discoveries with scientists of the Royal Society of London.
 At first, these British biologists were skeptical of his discoveries, because they thought van Leeuwenhoek was an untrained layman.
 For example, in 1676, he described finding bacteria and protozoans so tiny that “ten thousand of these living creatures could scarce equal the bulk of a coarse sand grain.”
 The Royal Society requested corroboration from other eyewitnesses; so several British biologists corroborated what they had also seen through Leeuwenhoek’s microscope.
 Later on, van Leeuwenhoek’s reputation grew, and he was elected a fellow of the Royal Society.
 The amateur microscopist kept up a sparkling communication with the British biologists, who published hundreds of his letters.
 They also translated them from Latin into English.

-Leeuwenhoek also constructed simple microscopes, i.e. those that had only one lens.
-In contrast, the microscopes of the Jansen brothers, Galileo, and Hooke were all compound, i.e. having two lenses.
+Leeuwenhoek constructed simple microscopes, i.e. those that had only one lens.
+In contrast, the commonly known microscopes of the Jansen brothers, Galileo, and Hooke were compound, i.e. having two lenses.
 (Leeuwenhoek learned about the latter from Robert Hooke, by reading Hooke’s Micrographia about a year after publication).

 Unfortunately at that time, all the images produced by compound microscopes had distorted shape and chromatic aberration, i.e. they were distorted in color.
 In contrast, Leeuwenhoek was able to find ways of grinding a single lens to produce images of greater magnification and clarity than Robert Hooke’s double lens models could produce (Ford 1985).
 The kind of microscope that van Leeuwenhoek used was hand-made, sometimes being fashioned from metals that he refined and then beat into shape himself.
 He also made the lenses himself, from fragments of glass.
 He greatly improved the images seen through these simple microscopes.
 The highest magnification of extant microscopes is 266X; but many believe he constructed lenses of 500X.
 In addition, Dobell (1932) and others believe that Leeuwenhoek found a method of darkfield microscopy.